neuronsimulator/nrn/neuron/neuron/nrnoc.rst

         Set a flag in the praxis function that will cause it to stop after it finishes the current (or ith subsequent) principal axis calculation.
 If this function
-        is called before :code:`fit_praxis`, then praxis will do a single (or i) principal axis calculation and then exit.
+        is called before :func:`fit_praxis`, then praxis will do a single (or i) principal axis calculation and then exit.